-According to the WHO the social determinants of health, such as education, housing, or work environment, contribute to between 30-55% of health outcomes, 30 and, as such, are crucial for pandemic prevention.
+According to the WHO the social determinants of health, such as education, housing, or work environment, contribute to between 30-55% of health outcomes,30 and, as such, are crucial for pandemic prevention.
 For example, a novel pathogen that is airborne or waterborne more easily spreads in overcrowded living conditions or in poor sanitary conditions where people cannot wash their hands.
 Simple measures to maintain personal hygiene are nearly impossible in some deprived areas or communities with poor housing and sanitation infrastructure.

-Commercial determinants of health involve "the system, practices and pathways through which commercial actors drive human health and health inequity".31 The commercial sector plays a key role in creating healthy or unhealthy environments for people, which in turn affect their consumption, exposure and use of chemicals and unhealthy products, such as tobacco, alcohol, ultra-processed foods, and sugar-sweetened beverages.32 The commercial determinants of health account for 35.9% of all global deaths.33 Commercial practices, such as marketing or lobbying politicians to influence policy, allow for drastic negative health outcomes, while there is often no option for those impacted by these practices to avoid or combat them.34
+Commercial determinants of health involve the "structures, rules, norms, and practices by which business activities designed to generate wealth and profit influence patterns of health and disease across populations".
+31 The commercial sector plays a key role in creating healthy or unhealthy environments for people, which in turn affect their consumption, exposure and use of chemicals and unhealthy products, such as tobacco, alcohol, ultra-processed foods, and sugar-sweetened beverages.32 Such unhealthy products associated with the commercial determinants of health accounts about one third of all global deaths.33 Commercial practices, such as marketing or lobbying politicians to influence policy, allow for drastic negative health outcomes, while there is often no option for those impacted by these practices to avoid or combat them.34